ShreyalJ/shreyalJ.github.io/_posts/2022-09-27-Domain-Enumeration-with-PowerView-Part-1.md

 SQL Service
 ```

-Get the accounts with no kerberos pre-authentication required(ASREP Roastable).
+Get the accounts which do not require kerberos pre-authentication (ASREP Roastable).
 This can help avoid roasting all the accounts in the domain.
 ```
 Get-DomainUser -UACFilter DONT_REQ_PREAUTH | select cn, samaccountname
 ```